 Learn the History of Windsor University School of Medicine, St. Kitts

-In December 1997 the Government of Turks and Caicos islands gave their approval for a medical school to be opened in the island of Grand Turks and Caicos.
-In January 1998, the Ministry of Education of Turks and Caicos licensed and chartered the medical school and it became operational.
+In December 1997 the Government of Turks and Caicos islands approved to open a medical school on the island of Grand Turks and Caicos.
+In January 1998, the Ministry of Education of Turks and Caicos licensed and chartered to operate a medical school.

-Over the next few years, the School of Medicine progressed in terms of improvement in the curriculum, evaluation, and other components of academics.
-This was reflected in a further increase in the student population along with the diversification of the student body.
-The curriculum committee and the then Dean realized there was a need for better clinical exposure in 3 basic sciences, this necessitated the further expansion of the campus infrastructure with the addition of dedicated clinical skills center along with large and small group discussion rooms in 2010.
+Over the next few years, the School of Medicine progressed in terms of improvement in the curriculum, assessments and evaluation, faculty and other components of academics.
+This was reflected in a further increase in the student population along with diversification of our student body.
+The curriculum committee and the then dean realized the need of better clinical exposure during the basic sciences to prepare students for the clinical sciences, which necessitated further expansion of the campus infrastructure with the addition of dedicated clinical skills center along with large and small group discussion rooms in 2010.